 First year: 1973

 Established status: Species are present and breeding but for less than 10 years.

-Estimated Florida range: 1 county - At least 10 years
+Estimated Florida range: One county for at least 10 years

 Statewide trend: Unknown status